-The Ash Pond System remains in detection monitoring, and an alternative groundwater assessment monitoring sampling and analysis frequency has not been established for this CCR unit; therefore, no demonstration or certification is applicable.
+The Ash Pond System remains in detection monitoring, and an alternative groundwater assessment monitoring sampling and analysis frequency has not been established for this multi-unit system.
+Therefore, no demonstration or certification is applicable.

 2.3.5.4 40 CFR § 257.95(d)(3) - Assessment Monitoring Concentrations and Groundwater